clnchn/Stop-Line-Detection-and-Tracking/README.md

 This is another short project for Watonomous.

+Tasks:

+Extracting lane lines using canny edge detection and hough transform Eliminate roadlines that are not inside the drivable surface based on segmentation.
+Separate into stop lines and lane lines.

 An autonomous vehicle should be able to recognize a stop-line and stop at the detected stop-line

 The successful completion of these tasks begins by the recognition of stoplines.